-Second murder arrest over teen's stabbing
+Second murder arrest over teen's stab death

-A 21-year-old man has been arrested on suspicion of murder after a teenager was stabbed to death on a busy shopping street.
+A 21-year-old man has been arrested on suspicion of murder after a teenager was found with a fatal stab wound in a busy shopping street.

-Ozell Pemberton, 16, was found with a fatal stab wound to the chest at about 15:30 BST on Thursday at Lower Parade in Sutton Coldfield.
+Ozell Pemberton, 16, was found with a wound to his chest at Lower Parade in Sutton Coldfield on Thursday afternoon.

 A 17-year-old boy is in custody after handing himself in on Friday.

-West Midlands Police said after the second arrest on Saturday it believes "another two people were involved".
+Following the second arrest, West Midlands Police said it believed "another two people were involved".

 The attack reportedly took place near a McDonald's and a group of bus stops.

-Police said there had been disorder in the area at the time and several people were seen fleeing.
+Police said there had been disorder in the area at the time, at about 15:30 BST, and several people were seen fleeing.

 Officers have been granted more time to question the 17-year-old boy.